cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 Before completing the procedures in this topic, you must have deployed BOSH for Kubo and configured routing.
 For more information, see the [Preparing](/installing/#step-1-prepare-your-iaas) section for your IaaS.

+!!! tip
+	If you encounter problems when installing Kubo, see the [Troubleshooting Kubo](../managing/troubleshooting.md) topic.

 ##Step 1: Access Your Kubo Environment

 Access your Kubo environment.
 This is the environment that contains the `KUBO_ENV` directory with your Kubo configuration.